walterlopatka/cortx-k8s/k8_cortx_cloud/solution-documentation.md

    (Placeholder for CORTX to provide CVG info/details)

 ## 6. Nodes (solution.nodes)
-   This section contains information about all the worker nodes used to deploy CORTX cloud cluster.
+   This section contains information about all the worker nodes used to create CORTX cloud.
 All nodes must have all the metadata and data drives mentioned in the "Storage" section above.